symlex/symlex-docs/docs/framework.md

 docker-compose up
 ```

+!!! tip
+    You can also run Docker in the background with `docker-compose up -d`, but you won't
+    see helpful log messages in this case.

 !!! info
     This docker-compose configuration is for testing and development purposes only.
     You might need to tweak it if you run Docker with a different user for security reasons.